Child and Teen Grief Support

 When is Teen Grief Support?

-Child & Teen Grief Support runs for eight-weeks with three offering available annually.
+Child & Teen Grief Support runs for nine-weeks with three offering available annually.
 It occurs from 7 p.m.–9 p.m. on Wednesday nights.
 Kids and teens can begin attending anytime during the first four weeks of a session.
 Please see the right hand side of this page for current session dates and registration.
 Drop-off for group begins at 6:45 p.m.